 Embracing tables for layouts might seem antiquated but it’s the most reliable way to get predictable email rendering in Outlook.
 If you’d like to avoid using tables all together then we recommend you pay careful attention to the next point.

-4. Use bulletproof buttons for responsive HTML email templates in Outlook
+4. Use code-based buttons rather than image-based buttons for responsive email design

-If you’re building templates for Outlook—particularly email templates or newsletter templates—you need to use bulletproof buttons.
+If you’re building HTML email templates for Outlook—particularly email templates or newsletter templates—you need to use bulletproof buttons in order to avoid Outlook not rendering HTML properly.

 Bulletproof buttons allow you to build buttons with code instead of images, making them accessible and easy to maintain.